Victoria’s Secret (NYSE:VSCO) Issues Q3 2021 Earnings Guidance

 Victoria’s Secret (NYSE:VSCO) updated its third quarter 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.600-$0.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.910.
 The company issued revenue guidance of -.

-A number of brokerages have recently commented on VSCO.
-B. Riley began coverage on shares of Victoria’s Secret in a research report on Thursday, August 12th.
-They issued a buy rating and a $87.00 price objective on the stock.
-Barclays initiated coverage on shares of Victoria’s Secret in a report on Wednesday.
-They set an overweight rating and a $100.00 target price on the stock.
-Morgan Stanley restated an equal weight rating on shares of Victoria’s Secret in a report on Wednesday.
-JPMorgan Chase & Co. initiated coverage on shares of Victoria’s Secret in a report on Monday, August 9th.
-They set an overweight rating and a $100.00 target price on the stock.
-Finally, Telsey Advisory Group lowered their target price on shares of Victoria’s Secret from $76.00 to $73.00 and set a market perform rating on the stock in a report on Thursday, August 19th.
-Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The stock has an average rating of Buy and a consensus target price of $88.71.
+A number of analysts recently issued reports on the company.
+Jefferies Financial Group increased their target price on Victoria’s Secret from $78.00 to $85.00 and gave the stock a buy rating in a research note on Friday, August 13th.
+Evercore ISI assumed coverage on Victoria’s Secret in a research note on Tuesday, August 10th.
+They set an outperform rating and a $100.00 target price for the company.
+Morgan Stanley reissued an equal weight rating on shares of Victoria’s Secret in a research note on Wednesday, August 25th.
+B. Riley assumed coverage on Victoria’s Secret in a research note on Thursday, August 12th.
+They set a buy rating and a $87.00 target price for the company.
+Finally, JPMorgan Chase & Co. assumed coverage on Victoria’s Secret in a research note on Monday, August 9th.
+They set an overweight rating and a $100.00 target price for the company.
+Two investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $88.71.

 About Victoria’s Secret